 1) Understand what personas are

 Aside from a perceived aspect of one’s character, what do we mean when we use the word “persona?”
-Personas act as stand-ins for real users, constructed for a given department that embody the typical desires, day-to-day tasks and concerns of other users in that department.
+Personas act as stand-ins for real users, constructed for a given department that embodies the typical desires, day-to-day tasks, and concerns of other users in that department.
 Personas act as typical intranet users; posting content and contributing to office dialogue.